Marazia/Tati/markdowntraining.md

 ## **Inserting images**

- ![image test [Watermelon] (/home/tatiane/Documents/tutorialgithub/Tati/img/Watermelon.jpg "These are watermelons")
+ ![image test [Watermelon] (/home/tatiane/Documents/tutorialgithub/Tati/img/Watermelon.jpg "These are watermelons")]

- ![image test [Apples] (/home/tatiane/Documents/tutorialgithub/Tati/img/Apples.jpg "These are apples")
+ ![image test [Apples] (/home/tatiane/Documents/tutorialgithub/Tati/img/Apples.jpg "These are apples")]

- ![image test [Bananas] (/home/tatiane/Documents/tutorialgithub/Tati/img/Bananas.jpeg "These are bananas")
+ ![image test [Bananas] (/home/tatiane/Documents/tutorialgithub/Tati/img/Bananas.jpeg "These are bananas")]

 ## **Note blocks**
- Test if noteblocks render properly on this training
+ Test if noteblocks render properly on this training it seems it doesn't?

 > [!NOTE]
 > This is a NOTE